lildude/linguist-free-colours/README.md

 The finished product can be viewed at <https://lildude.github.io/linguist-free-colours/>.

-⚠️ The script is incredibly inefficient and takes well over 24 hours to run.
+⚠️ The script is incredibly inefficient and takes well over 48 hours to run the very first time.
 No tears please. ⚠️

 ## Usage: